 Similar to the CA motivation being the capacity booster, the Dual Connectivity deployment is seen as suitable and applicable to 7 – 24 GHz deployment scenarios.

-Referring to TS 38.101-3 [x], large amount of inter-band DC configurations between FR1 and FR2 was already defined in Rel-15, as listed below.
+Referring to TS 38.101-3 [18], large amount of inter-band DC configurations between FR1 and FR2 was already defined in Rel-15, as listed below.
 It is expected, that 7 – 24 GHz range will further extend the list of inter-band DC configurations.

 Inter-band EN-DC (E-UTRA/NR Dual Connectivity) including FR1 and FR2, considering configurations up to six bands.

-NOTE: Referring to applicability of minimum requirements in TS 38.101-3 [x], NR UE that supports inter-band NR-DC between FR1 and FR2 configuration shall meet the requirements for corresponding CA configuration, unless otherwise specified.
+NOTE: Referring to applicability of minimum requirements in TS 38.101-3 [18], NR UE that supports inter-band NR-DC between FR1 and FR2 configuration shall meet the requirements for corresponding CA configuration, unless otherwise specified.

 6 NR UE